MaidScientistIzutsumiMarin/tumblrbot/README.md

 All config options that involve *blog identifiers* expect any version of a blog URL, which is explained in more detail in the [Tumblr API documentation on blog identifiers].

+A valid post:

+- Contains any content.
+- Only has text.
+- Is not an ask.
+- Is not a reblog.

 Specific Options:

 - `custom_prompts_file` This file should follow the following file format: